Smuggler's Blues: Music video

 The lyrics match the onscreen behavior, as it appears Frey really is answering questions—"They move it through Miami, sell it in LA..."
 The interrogation scenes of him and the woman are interwoven, and it is seen that time is passing as Frey goes from being in his suit and tie, to no suit jacket, no tie, and a partially unbuttoned shirt.
 Finally, he is barely able to sit up straight, his hair is a mess, and he appears exhausted.
 However, police do not have enough evidence to hold him after a search fails to reveal anything.

 Nearly three weeks after the initial encounter, now thinking he is home-free, Frey drives down the highway but is pulled over by what appears to be a motorcycle policeman.
-Frey reaches for his driver's license, but when he turns to the "policeman" to show it to him, he is staring into the laughing face of the pursuer whom he previously evaded... and down the barrel of his drawn gun.
+Frey reaches for his driver's license, but when he turns to the "policeman" to show it to him, he is staring into the laughing face of the pursuer whom he had previously evaded... and down the barrel of his drawn gun.
 The scene then fades to a presumably dead Frey, slumped over the side of the car, with the car radio blaring a news announcement stating, "Here are the top news stories this hour.
 Dade County Police are investigating the mystery shooting of a Miami businessman.
 At the moment, there appears to be no motive for the slaying..." as the video ends.